junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Pregnant or breastfeeding women should only use promethazine if it is absolutely necessary.

-Dosage of promethazine (1 mg/kg/day) —using tablets of 12.5 mg.— Give by mouth 2 times a day.
+_Dosage of_ promethazine (1 mg/kg/day) —using tablets of 12.5 mg.—

+Give by mouth 2 times a day.

 In each dose give:

-adults: 25 to 50 mg (2 to 4 tablets) children 7 to 12 years: 12.5 to 25 mg (1 or
+- adults: 25 to 50 mg (2 to 4 tablets)

+- children 7 to 12 years: 12.5 to 25 mg (1 or
 2 tablets)

-children 2 to 6 years: 6 to 12 mg (1⁄2 to
+- children 2 to 6 years: 6 to 12 mg (1⁄2 to
 1 tablet)

-babies 1 year old: 4 mg (1⁄3 tablet) babies under 1 year: 3 mg (1⁄4 tablet)
+- babies 1 year old: 4 mg (1⁄3 tablet)

-—using intramuscular (IM) injections, 25 mg in 1 ml— Inject once, and again in 2 to 4 hours, if necessary.
+- babies under 1 year: 3 mg (1⁄4 tablet) —using intramuscular (IM) injections, 25 mg in 1 ml— Inject once, and again in 2 to 4 hours, if necessary.

 In 1 dose inject:

-adults: 25 to 50 mg (1 to 2 ml)
+- adults: 25 to 50 mg (1 to 2 ml)

-children 7 to 12 years: 12.5 to 25 mg (0.5 to
+- children 7 to 12 years: 12.5 to 25 mg (0.5 to
 1 ml)

-children under 7 years: 6 to 12 mg
-(0.25 to 0.5 ml)
+- children under 7 years: 6 to 12 mg (0.25 to 0.5 ml)

-babies under 1 year: 2.5 mg (0.1 ml)
-—using rectal suppositories of 25 mg—
-Put well inside the rectum and repeat in 4 to 6 hours if necessary.
+- babies under 1 year: 2.5 mg (0.1 ml) —using rectal suppositories of 25 mg— Put well inside the rectum and repeat in 4 to 6 hours if necessary.

 In each dose insert:

-adults and children over 12 years: 25 mg
+- adults and children over 12 years: 25 mg
 (1 suppository)

-children 7 to 12 years: 12.5 mg
+- children 7 to 12 years: 12.5 mg
 (1⁄2 suppository)

-children 2 to 6 years: 6 mg (1⁄4 suppository)
+- children 2 to 6 years: 6 mg (1⁄4 suppository)
 Diphenhydramine (Benadryl)

-Often comes in:
+_Often comes in_:

-capsules of 25 mg and 50 mg
+- Capsules of 25 mg and 50 mg

-injections: ampules with 10 mg or 50 mg in 1 ml.
+- injections: ampules with 10 mg or 50 mg in 1 ml.

 GREEN PAGES

 CAUTION: Do not give diphenhydramine to newborn babies or to women who are breastfeeding.

 It is best not to use diphenhydramine in pregnancy unless absolutely necessary.

-Dosage of diphenhydramine (5 mg/kg/day)—using capsules of 25 mg—
+_Dosage of_ diphenhydramine (5 mg/kg/day)—using capsules of 25 mg—

 Give 3 or 4 times a day:

-adults: 25 to 50 mg (1 or 2 capsules) children 8 to 12 years: 25 mg (1 capsule) children 2 to 7 years: 12.5 mg (1⁄2 capsule) babies: 6 mg (1⁄4 capsule)
+- adults: 25 to 50 mg (1 or 2 capsules)

+- children 8 to 12 years: 25 mg (1 capsule)

+- children 2 to 7 years: 12.5 mg (1⁄2 capsule)

-—using intramuscular (IM) injections, 50 mg in1ml— Diphenhydramine should be injected only in the case of allergic shock.
+- babies: 6 mg (1⁄4 capsule) —using intramuscular (IM) injections, 50 mg in1ml— Diphenhydramine should be injected only in the case of allergic shock.

-Inject once, and again in
-2 to 4 hours if necessary:
+Inject once, and again in 2 to 4 hours if necessary:

-adults: 25 to 50 mg (1⁄2 to 1 ml)
+- adults: 25 to 50 mg (1⁄2 to 1 ml)

-children: 10 to 25 mg, depending on size
+- children: 10 to 25 mg, depending on size
 (1⁄5 to 1⁄2 ml) babies: 5 mg.( 1⁄10 ml)

-Chlorpheniramine
+**Chlorpheniramine**

-Often comes in: 4 mg tablets (also tablets of other sizes, syrups, etc.)
+_Often comes in:_  4 mg tablets (also tablets of other sizes, syrups, etc.)

-Dosage for chlorpheniramine:
-Take 1 dose 3 or 4 times a day.
+_Dosage for_ chlorpheniramine: Take 1 dose 3 or 4 times a day.

 In each dose give:

-adults: 4 mg (1 tablet)
+- adults: 4 mg (1 tablet)

-children under 12: 2 mg (1⁄2 tablet) babies: 1 mg (1⁄4 tablet)
+- children under 12: 2 mg (1⁄2 tablet)

-Dimenhydrinate (Dramamine)
+- babies: 1 mg (1⁄4 tablet)

+**Dimenhydrinate (Dramamine)**

-Often comes in: 50 mg tablets; also syrups with 12.5 mg.
+_Often comes in:_  50 mg tablets; also syrups with 12.5 mg.

 in a teaspoon; also suppositories to insert in the rectum This is sold mostly for motion sickness, but can be used like other antihistamines to calm allergic reactions and to encourage sleep.

-Dosage of dimenhydrinate:
-Take up to 4 times a day.
+_Dosage of_ dimenhydrinate: Take up to 4 times a day.

 In each dose give:

-adults: 50 to 100 mg (1 or 2 tablets) children 7 to 12 years of age: 25 to 50 mg
+- adults: 50 to 100 mg (1 or 2 tablets)

+- children 7 to 12 years of age: 25 to 50 mg
 (1⁄2 to 1 tablet)

-children 2 to 6 years: 12 to 25 mg (1⁄4 to
+- children 2 to 6 years: 12 to 25 mg (1⁄4 to
 1⁄2 tablet)

-children under 2 years: 6 to 12 mg ( 1⁄8 to
+- children under 2 years: 6 to 12 mg ( 1⁄8 to
 1⁄4 tablet)

 # [387](#page-387)
 {:.no_toc}

-ANTITOXINS
+# ANTITOXINS

 WARNING:

 Many antitoxins are made from horse serum, such as the antivenoms for snakebite and scorpion sting.

-With these there is a risk of causing a dangerous allergic reaction (allergic shock, see p.
-70).
+With these there is a risk of causing a dangerous allergic reaction (allergic shock, see [page 70](#page-70)).

 Before you inject a horse serum antitoxin, always have epinephrine ready in case of an emergency.